AnniesAnalytics/SQL-Sample-Queries/README.md

 FROM customer_data.purchases  <br/>
 The above statement changes SQL from recognizing the dates as datetime (2020-12-12T0:00:00) to only date (2020-12-12)

+# CAST
-# CAST(expression AS typename)    Where expression is the data to be converted and typename is the data type to be returned.
+<br/>(expression AS typename)    Where expression is the data to be converted and typename is the data type to be returned.

 ## Converting a number to a string:
 SELECT CAST(MyCount AS String) FROM MyTable <br/>